JoonasMaanonen/weatherStation/README.md

 This repository has instructions on how to create a basic home automation system.
 The system can measure the temperature and humidity of any place you want.

 ## Why I did this project
-I attended a course(Prediction and Time Series Analysis) in Aalto University, where a very inspiring lecturer (Pauliina Ilmonen) mentioned temperature as an example about a time series.
+I attended the course(Prediction and Time Series Analysis) in Aalto University, where a very inspiring lecturer (Pauliina Ilmonen) mentioned temperature as an example about a time series.
 Therefore,  I figured I'd make a system where I could get some real time series data and then analyze it using the techniques learned on the course.

 I happened to have an old Linux laptop and Arduino Yun lying around, So I hacked around for a weekend and came up with this simple system.